mifi/mifi.no/blog/2020-03-31-automated-electron-build-with-release-to-mac-app-store-microsoft-store-snapcraft.md

 For the Development profile, add the new profile into the project folder (don't check it into git.)

-From Keychain access, go to My Certificates, then select the following certificates and export to `.p12` with a strong random password:
+From Keychain access, go to My Certificates, then select the following certificates (Mac App Store + Notarized) and export to `.p12` with a strong random password:
 - Developer ID Application
 - Developer ID Installer
 - 3rd Party Mac Developer Installer
 - 3rd Party Mac Developer Application

+If notarized build only (no Mac App Store), you need:
+- Developer ID Application

 Make sure they are from the ones you just created, downloaded an imported to Keychain. (check date)